aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 kubectl describe subnets
 kubectl describe securitygroups
 ```

-* Subnet gets into an 'available' state with a `ACK.ReferencesResolved = True` condition attached notifying users that the references (VPC, RouteTable) have been found and resolved:
+Note that Subnet gets into an 'available' state with a `ACK.ReferencesResolved = True` condition attached notifying users that the references (VPC, RouteTable) have been found and resolved:

 ```
 Status:
   Ack Resource Metadata: